 GSuite for Education fills the important role of not just unlimited storage of student work but a communication and collaboration space for the classroom.
 The available tools for student use include, Gmail, Google Drive with unlimited storage, Google Docs, Sheets, Slides and Forms.

 As we move toward a greener school environment and continue to use FCPS 24/7 Blackboard and the GSuite for Education to electronically turn in assignments, it is hoped that printing will diminish over the years.
 However, teachers may still ask for some work to be printed for turning in.
-The Woodson Library offers printing from their lab computers before school and at specified times during the school day.
+The Woodson Library offers printing before school and at specified times during the school day.
 It is expected that students print assignments at home but the library printers are an option for those who have not been able to print from home.
 Library printers are not for personal use and no student owned devices can connect to printers at school.

 Educate yourself and your teen.

 Digital citizenship is learning process and your teen will need sustained support from parents and teachers.
 Visit bit.ly/fairfaxdigcit for a fun and interactive parent-teen course that can help your family start conversations about navigating the online world.

 Have you thought about the rules you want to establish with your teen for setting up accounts and the privacy settings you expect your child to use?
 What are your expectations and how will you monitor your teen's online activities?
 Not sure where to start?
 Try these tip sheets, media agreements, and device contracts.